brite-code/brite/docs/spec/src/types.md

 ## Reference Type

-ReferenceType : Type
+ReferenceType : BindingIdentifier

-A reference to some type of any kind in our type system.
+A reference to some type of any type kind in our type system.
 If the reference cannot be statically resolved then the programmer will get an error saying so.

 ```ite example
 type Foo = Bar